-Procedure for Dealing with Allegations of Breaches of the Code of Conduct for Members
+Procedure for Dealing with Allegations of Breaches of the Code of Conduct byfor Elected and co-opted Members

-1. Introduction and legal framework

-- 1.1 This procedure is made in accordance with section 28(6) of the Localism Act 2011 which requires the council to have in place arrangements for investigating and determining allegations that a member or co-opted member of the council has failed to comply with its Code of Conduct for Members. - 1.2 This version of the procedure supersedes all previous versions. - 1.3 The Code of Conduct to which this procedure relates was originally adopted by the Council in 2012 in accordance with section 27 of the Localism Act 2011, has undergone minor revision since then, and is set out at 8.1 in the Council's constitution - 2.
+- 1. Introduction and legal framework - 1.1 This procedure is made in accordance with section 28(6) of the Localism Act 2011 which requires the council to have in place arrangements for investigating and determining allegations that a member or co-opted member of the council has failed to comply with its Code of Conduct for Members. - 1.2 This version of the procedure supersedes all previous versions. - 1.3 The Code of Conduct to which this procedure relates was originally adopted by the Council in 2012 in accordance with section 27 of the Localism Act 2011, has been updated regularly undergone minor revision since then.
+It is, and is set out at Part 8.1 in the Council's Constitution - 2.
 Principles